Home » Garden » Cut Flower Gardening FAQs: Answers to Your Most Burning Questions

 Why We Need to Stake Plants

 It is necessary to provide additional support for taller and more substantial flowers from heavy rain, strong winds, and the weight of blooms.
+Because without that extra support?

 They will topple over.
 And we don’t want that!
 There are a few ways to stake or support cut flowers including:

-The Complete Guide to Roses Care
+Pink Climbing Roses: The Complete Guide to Roses Care

-When is the Best Time to Support Cut Flowers
+When is the Best Time to Support Cut Flowers?

 Now that we know we need to support taller and more sizeable flowers, when do we stake plants?

 Because growth happens quickly, it’s best to start whatever support system you choose either when you plant or before the plants reach about a foot tall.
+I suggest staking when you plant because growth happens fast in spring and if you aren’t paying attention, it can be tough to support plants later.

 And trust me when I tell you, I tend to put off staking thinking I have plenty of time and that’s a huge mistake.
+Because growth sneaks up on you in spring!

 So I am trying to be better with it and setting up my support systems early when in the growing season or when I plant seedlings.
 I know it won’t look great until the plants mature, but because I know how I garden, I need to start this process early!